deeplearning4j/deeplearning4j/gettingstarted.md

 ### ND4J: Numpy for the JVM

-[ND4J is the Java scientific computing engine](http://nd4j.org/) powering our matrix manipulations.The getting started page is [here](http://nd4j.org/getstarted.html), and you need to install it to run DL4J.
+[ND4J is the Java scientific computing engine](http://nd4j.org/) powering our matrix manipulations.The ND4J getting started page is [here](http://nd4j.org/getstarted.html), and you need to install it to run DL4J.
+(It's also fun in and of itself...)

 ### Maven